FlippedCodes/agent-black/README.md

 ### Can I host the bot myself?

 The bot can be self-hosted, if there is any interest, please let me know on Discord `Phil | Flipper#3621`.
-Please keep in mind tho, that your DB is not going to have any content/listed bans.
+Please keep in mind, that your DB is not going to have any content/listed bans.

 ## Future Features

-Currently, we are in the process of adding an unban command which will enable you to provide reasons for unbans.
+- Currently, we are in the process of adding an unban command which will enable you to provide reasons for unbans.
-We will also be adding a punishment system, where participating servers can coordinate punishments against troublesome users.
+- We will also be adding a punishment system, where participating servers can coordinate punishments against troublesome users.
 Involvement in this system is optional, you may punish troublesome users independently of this system if you so wish.